Ramona's World: Critical reaction

 Reviewers' reactions to Cleary's books continues to be positive, as seen in Kirkus Reviews: "Ramona returns, and she’s as feisty as ever… Cleary picks up on all the details of fourth grade, from comparing hand calluses to the distribution of little plastic combs by the school photographer.
 This year Ramona is trying to improve her spelling, and Cleary is especially deft at limning the emotional nuances as Ramona fails and succeeds, goes from sad to happy, and from hurt to proud… Despite a brief mention of nose piercing, Cleary’s writing still reflects a secure middle-class family and untroubled school life, untouched by the classroom violence or the broken families of the 1990s.
 While her book doesn’t match what’s in the newspapers, it’s a timeless, serene alternative for children..."

-Last book of the series
+Final book of the series

-Ramona's World is Beverly Cleary's last published book.
+Ramona's World was Beverly Cleary's last published book.
 Ramona remains frozen at age 10, while her sister, Beezus, is 14 and just entering high school.
-Concerning what Ramona might have been like when she hit puberty, Cleary was happy to leave her as is before her puberty stage, which she considers a nightmare.
-“I think writers need to know when to retire,” she said.

-In a 1995 interview, Cleary believes that Ramona will “be all right” when she grows up.
+In a 1995 interview, Cleary expressed her belief believes that Ramona will “be all right” when she grows up.
 "She'll do something creative.
 She liked to draw because her father liked to draw.
 Children often live out their parents' frustrations.”

+In a 2016 interview, Cleary said that she was satisfied with Ramona's World being the final entry in the series, saying that "writers need to know when to retire".
+Concerning what Ramona might have been like when she hit puberty, Cleary was happy to leave her as is before her puberty stage, which she considers "a nightmare".

-Following this book's release, Cleary retired from writing.
+Following the book's release, Cleary retired from writing.
 After her husband Clarence died in 2004, Beverly spent her remaining years at an assisted living community.
 She died in 2021 at the age of 104.